CARLOX62/Breast-Cancer-predict/README.md

 ## 📌 Notes

 - This app is for **educational/demo purposes only**.
-- It is **not** a replacement for professional medical diagnosis.
+- It is **not a replacement for medical diagnosis**.
-- Always consult a healthcare provider for medical advice.
+- Please consult a doctor for actual health concerns.

 ---